bwvdnbro/bwvdnbro.github.io/_posts/2019-05-24-computing-a-power-spectrum-in-python.markdown

 fourier_amplitudes = np.abs(fourier_image)**2
 ```

+> The assumption that the average amplitude should be zero is not
+> actually required, as the average will only contribute to the zero
+> frequency term of the Fourier transform (the average acts as a
+> constant term in the Fourier expansion).
+This zero frequency term is
+> sampled by exactly one wave vector, so that the variance of the
+> Fourier amplitude for this term is undefined anyway, and does not show
+> up in the power spectrum.

 # Constructing a wave vector array

 To bin the results found above in $$k$$ space, we need to know what the